Floods at Sidford, Sidmouth 7 July 2012.

 during this flood event.

-The tide-line of debris (mainly twigs) serves to record the highest level of the water.
+The tide-line of debris (mainly twigs) serves to record the highest level of the water downstream of the bridge.

 |A risk in some properties is